-- 1.1 In the constitution and these bylaws, unless the context requires otherwise: - a) "Act" means the Society Act, - b) "AGM" means an annual general meeting, - c) "Board" or "Board of Directors" means the directors of the Society for the time being, acting as a body, - d) "director" means a director of the Society,
+- 1.1 In the constitution and the bylaws: - a) "Act" means the Societies Act, and "Regulations" means any regulations enacted pursuant to the Act, - b) "AGM" means an annual general meeting, - c) "Board" or "Board of Directors" means the directors of the Society for the time being, acting as a body, - d) "director" means a director of the Society, - e) "First Nation" and "member of a First Nation" have the meaning given to them by the Board. - f) "general meeting" includes an AGM and a special general meeting, - g) "member" means a member of the Society, - h) "registered address" means a member's address as recorded in the register of members, - i) "Society" means Round Lake Alcohol and Drug Treatment Society, - j) "constitution", "bylaws", "special resolution" and "ordinary resolution" have the meaning given to them in the Act, - k) "written" means any mode of representing or reproducing words in written form, including printing, lithography, typewriting, photography, e-mail, and fax,

-- e) "First Nation" and "member of a First Nation" have the meaning given to them by the Board. - f) "general meeting" includes an AGM and a special general meeting, - g) "member" means a member of the Society, - h) "registered address" means a member's address as recorded in the register of members, - i) "written" means any mode of representing or reproducing words in written form, including printing, lithography, typewriting, photography, e-mail, fax and other electronic means, - j) "Society" means Round Lake Drug and Alcohol Treatment Society, - k) "constitution", "bylaws", "special resolution" and "ordinary resolution" have the meanings given to them in the Act, and - the singular includes the plural and vice versa, unless the context requires otherwise. - 1.2 The definitions in the Act on the date these bylaws become effective apply to these bylaws. - 1.3 Each member is entitled to and the Society must on request give the member a copy of the constitution and bylaws, without charge.
-The Society may post a consolidated form of the constitution and bylaws on its website, and provide copies of the constitution and bylaws to members at general meetings, so as to comply with this bylaw. - 1.4 The constitution and bylaws, where alterable, can only be amended by special resolution.
+- I) the singular includes the plural and vice versa, and - m) persons include corporations and associations. - 1.2 1) The definitions in the Act apply to the bylaws. - 2) if there is a conflict between the bylaws and the Act or the Regulations, the Act or the Regulations, as the case may be, prevail. - 1.3 The Society must on request provide a member a copy of the current constitution and bylaws, without charge.
+The Society may post a consolidated form of the constitution and bylaws on its website, and provide copies of the constitution and bylaws to members at general meetings, so as to comply with this bylaw. - 1.4 The constitution and bylaws can only be altered by special resolution. - 1.5 The Society must not distribute any of its money or other property except as permitted by the Act. - 1.6 The operation of the Society shall be chiefly carried on in the Interior of British Columbia.
+The area will include Lytton, Lillooet, Merritt, Kamloops, The Okanagan Valley and Kootenay Valley regions. - 1.7 Upon dissolution of the Society, the assets thereupon remaining shall be distributed to a recognized non-profit organization or organization as the Directors may deem to meet.
+This provision was previously unalterable. - 1.8 The Directors shall serve without remuneration, and the Directors shall not receive, directly or indirectly, any profit from their position as Director but may be paid expenses incurred by them in the performance of their duties.
+This provision was previously unalterable. - 1.9 The Society shall be carried on without purpose of gain for its member(s) thereof, and any profits or other accretions to the Society shall be used for promoting its purpose.
+This provision was previously unalterable. - 1.10 For the purposes of extending Clause 4 "a recognized non-profit organization or organization" means a charitable organization (or organization) in Canada registered under the provisions of the Income Tax Act.
+This provision was previously unalterable.